ROBOTIS-GIT/emanual/_includes/en/parts/communication/zigbee_control.md

 OLLO and Bioloid both use the RC-100, which uses IR communication method.
 To upgrade to the Zigbee communication method, you must purchase the  ZIG-110 set separately.
 The ZIG-110 set includes one Zig-100 module, which is attached to the [RC-100], and one Zig-110 module which is attached to the [Controller].

-`Note` The modules in a single Zigbee set have been preconfigured to communicate with each other.
+**NOTE** : The modules in a single Zigbee set have been preconfigured to communicate with each other.
 Therefore, a module from one set may not work with a module from another set.
 Please be careful not to mix them up.
 {: .notice}

 |ZIG-100 installed in RC-100|ZIG-110 installed in CM-100|